 Taylor is a sales development representative at a SaaS company.
 They don’t particularly enjoy spending time on sales calls, but they’ve found several tools to help them create an automated email flow to reach out to their prospects.

-Taylor’s manager notices that they are not making the recommended number of sales calls, but they’re still hitting their sales goals because of how they set up their email flow to reach out to prospects.
+Taylor’s manager notices that they are not making the recommended number of sales calls, but they’re still hitting their sales goals because of how well their prospect emails convert.

 Goals can be used to help your personal development as well.
 If you have long-term life goals, you can set up short-term personal goals as you would professional ones.
 Set measurable goals to serve as small stepping stones for your progress.

 You can use short-term personal goals for a variety of different aspirations.
 For example, you can set up short-term financial goals to hit a bigger goal of reducing credit card debt.
 Or, maybe you use weekly goals to develop a fitness or morning routine.
 These shorter, targeted goals can have a big impact on your daily life.

 Here’s an example of how you can break down a personal goal: